 We teach cursive handwriting in school, forming letters in the style that can be found here.
 Every lower case letter starts on the line, shown by a red dot.

 It is important that your child has their reading record in school every day as we are encouraging the children to keep a simple record of their reading and to talk to us about the reading they do at home.
 We have reading time every day, and during the course of the week, children will read independently, with a partner or group and with an adult.
 Children are welcome to bring their own reading book from home as long as it is of an appropriate level for them to read and enjoy independently.
-Most Wednesdays we will have a session in the library and children are welcome to take out one book at a time.
+Children will be able to change their reading books to take home during class reading time.
+They are encouraged to do this independently

 Spellings are best worked on little and often: 5 or 10 minutes every day is more beneficial than one long session.
 It is also very helpful if you can encourage your child to apply the spellings in context by writing a few sentences using these words and, of course, using new or unfamiliar words in conversation.